 Recommended Article: Carnivore Diet Food List

-Tallow benefits fat loss because it is rich in conjugated linoleic acid.
-CLA is a powerful polyunsaturated fatty acid that's been shown to help fight cancer, discourage weight gain from body fat and build muscle.
+Using tallow benefits fat loss because it is rich in conjugated linoleic acid.
+CLA is a powerful polyunsaturated fatty acid that's been shown to help fight cancer, discourage weight gain from body fat, and form to build muscle.

-Not only are fatty acids like Conjugated linoleic acid a top source of animal protein, but they’re also higher in precursors for vitamin A and E as well as cancer and heart-disease-fighting antioxidants.
+Not only are fatty acids like Conjugated linoleic acid a top source of animal protein, but they’re also higher in precursors for vitamin A and E, including cancer and heart-disease-fighting antioxidants.

-Beef tallow contains stearic acid which helps to repair damaged skin.
-It also contains the best ratio of fat.
-These are the essential building blocks for a healthy immune system and youthful skin cells.
+Beef tallow includes stearic acid, which helps to repair damaged skin.
+It also contains the best ratio of fat to relieve anti-inflammatory symptoms.
+These are the essential building blocks made for a strong immune system and youthful skin cells.
+With these traditional properties, you would be able to put skin care to the next level.

 I’ve also tried it on roast potatoes.
 Just don’t count the carbs.
 It was a cheat day, alright.
 And let’s not forget that contrary to what we’ve been told, industrial seed oils such as soybean, canola, and corn oils are not “heart-healthy” or otherwise beneficial for our bodies and brains; in fact, plenty of research indicates that these oils are in fact making us sick.